 How to Take CBN for Pain: Product Types

-There are a variety of different ways you can take CBN, and each has its upsides and downsides.
+There are many different types of CBN products for pain, and each has its upsides and downsides.
 In this section, we’ll discuss each consumption method so you can choose the one that’s right for you.

 For reference, bioavailability refers to the percentage of the cannabinoids you ingest that your body can use.